Syfy Insider Exclusive

 Getting a Tremors movie every couple of years is nice, but what if you could check in with the Graboids and ass-blasters every week?
 This was once thought possible, and it has been attempted twice.
 Life did not find a way.

-Before Tremors spawned a vast array of direct-to-video sequels (all of which are streaming on Peacock right now, go and grab em' all), there were some attempts to turn all of the Graboid action into an ongoing television series.
+Before Tremors spawned a vast array of direct-to-video sequels (stream the original film that started it all on Peacock right now), there were some attempts to turn all of the Graboid action into an ongoing television series.
 As far back as 1993 (the original movie was released in theaters in 1990), Brent Maddock (screenwriter of Tremors) and S.S.
 Wilson (director of the sequel, Tremors 2: Aftershocks) had ideas.
 The tone of the series would likely have given audiences that Tremors feeling, because one of the varying titles over the years included Val & Earl: Monster Hunters

 Their vision became reality in 2003, when SYFY (then the Sci-Fi Channel) debuted a series under the simpler name, Tremors.
 It was a direct follow-up to the events of Tremors 3: Back to Perdition.
 If you were wondering what came of the relationship between the graboid known as El Blanco and Burt Gummer (Michael Gross), then this series had your answers.
 Gross was obviously back, because no Tremors project can do without him.
 Neither Val (Kevin Bacon) nor Earl (Fred Ward) was in the cast at all, but Dean Norris (Breaking Bad) was.
 Christopher Lloyd (Back to the Future) played a recurring character named Dr. Cletus Poffenberger.